-Financial assets measured at fair value through the Statement of Financial Activities comprise listed investments and cash at bank and in hand.
+Financial assets measured at fair value through the Statement of Financial Activities comprise of cash at bank and in hand.

 Financial assets measured at amortised cost comprise trade and other debtors.

 Financial liabilities measured at amortised cost comprise trade and other creditors and accruals.